mggg/VoteKit/docs/social_choice_docs/scr.rst

 The Earthmover distance is a measure of how far apart two distributions are over a given metric space.
-In our case, the metric space is the ``BallotGraph`` endowed with the shortest path metric.
-We then consider a ``PreferenceProfile`` to be a distribution that assigns the number of times a ballot was cast to a node of the ``BallotGraph``.
-Informally, the Earthmover distance is the minimum cost of moving the “dirt” piled on the nodes by the first profile to the second profile given the distance it must travel.
-For a formal definition, see `here. <https://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_
+In our case, the metric space is the ``BallotGraph`` endowed with the shortest-path metric.
+We then consider a ``PreferenceProfile`` to be a probability distribution that weights each node (ballot) by the share of the profile consisting of that ballot.
+Informally, the Earthmover distance considers "transportation plans" that move mass from one distribution to the other; the cost of moving weight is the mass times the graph distance moved.
+The distance between two distributions is minimum cost of a plan that moves all mass from one to the other.
+For a more formal definition, see `this wiki. <https://en.wikipedia.org/wiki/Earth_mover%27s_distance>`_

 :math:`L_p` Distance
 --------------------

-The :math:`L_p` distance is a metric parameterized by :math:`p\in (0,\infty]`.
+The :math:`L_p` distance is a family of metrics parameterized by :math:`p\in (0,\infty]`.
 It is computed as :math:`d(P_1,P_2) = \left(\sum |P_1(b)-P_2(b)|^p\right)^{1/p}`, where
 the sum is indexed over all possible ballots, and :math:`P_i(b)` denotes